Quick Summary

 Overview

 In light of the burgeoning AIF industry, its regulatory authority, the Securities and Exchange Board of India (SEBI), hasn’t remained a silent observer.
 SEBI has proactively been fortifying protocols to guarantee investor safety, heighten transparency, and ensure fair practices within the AIF guidelines.
-So, the question arises, what exactly are AIFs?
-And how do they function within the Indian regulatory landscape?

 Understanding AIFs

-An AIF is a privately pooled investment vehicle that gathers funds from investors, Indian or foreign, for investment as per a defined investment policy to benefit its investors.
-With their promise of high returns across diverse asset classes, AIFs are attractive for those aiming to diversify and enhance their portfolios.
+An Alternative Investment Fund (AIF) is a privately pooled investment vehicle that gathers funds from investors, Indian or foreign, for investment as per a defined investment policy to benefit its investors.

-Some key terms used in AIFs:
+Some key terms used in AIFs

-Carry
+- Carry

-Carry or carried interest is akin to performance fees which is paid to the investment manager as a share of the AIF’s profits which the investment manager is entitled to if they exceed a specific threshold return.
-Carry is typically in the range of 15-20% of the profits earned by the AIF in excess of the specified threshold.
+Carry or carried interest in AIF is akin to performance fees which is paid to the investment manager as a share of the AIF’s profits which the investment manager is entitled to if they exceed a specific threshold return.
+Carry is typically in the range of 15-20% of the profits earned by the AIF in excess of the specified threshold. - Hurdle / Preferred rate of return

-Catch-up allows the investment manager to earn the hurdle rate of return on its investment in the AIF but only after the investors have received their investment along with the hurdle rate of return on such investment.
+Catch-up allows the investment manager to earn the hurdle rate of return on its investment in the AIF but only after the investors have received their investment along with the hurdle rate of return on such investment. - Distribution waterfall

-Provides for an order of specified priority in which the distributions are made by AIF which includes the capital contributions, fees, hurdle, catch up (if any), carry, etc.
+Provides for an order of specified priority in which the distributions are made by AIF which includes the capital contributions, fees, hurdle, catch up (if any), carry, etc. - Closing

 Closing is the date fixed by the Investment Manager as a cut-off date to obtain capital commitment from investors.